 By the time the investigations are completed, the Commission plans to have in place a set of regulations for developers to follow in approaching host communities and surrounding towns.
 The application for this phase of the casino development process has not yet begun.

-Unlike some other communities, where the opposition formed early and was consistent, including in Foxborough, the feelings toward a casino in Milford appear mixed.
+Unlike some other communities, the feelings toward a casino in Milford appear mixed.
 A group based in neighboring Holliston, Casino Free Milford, is preparing to work with any local group that forms, one of its founders said, but he wasn't aware of any group yet in Milford.

 Like many, Ken Rockett, a spokesman for Casino Free Milford, said he wasn't really expecting an application from Nunes, who has not been in contact with Milford officials in almost a year.
 The property being assembled by Nunes is on the edge of Milford, bordering Holliston, north of Route 16 and east of Interstate 495.

 "We actually thought, as most people did, this was just going to go away," Rockett said.